waipingng/ML-course-fp/README.md

   Our preprocessing and modeling framework is modular and scalable, meaning it can easily be expanded to include additional features (e.g., race pace, jockey win rate) or modalities (e.g., video, text, weather data) in future work.

 ---
+### Limitations
+- **Limited Sample Size**
+  The dataset contains only **1,060 races**, each with 16 horses.
+While this might seem sizable, the effective sample size from a machine learning standpoint is still relatively small for deep learning models to generalize well.
+A larger dataset would allow the model to observe more variations in race conditions, horse performance, and outcome patterns.

+- **Lack of High-Impact Features**
+  The features available for each horse are limited to numerical and categorical attributes such as age, weight, average race time, weather, and sex.
+However, horse racing outcomes are influenced by a multitude of complex, dynamic factors such as **track condition, jockey performance trends, recent race fatigue, or race strategy**.
 > **In summary:** Our project demonstrates the feasibility of predicting race winners using machine learning.
 While there's room for growth, our models show that even with limited structured data, it's possible to go beyond chance—and lay the groundwork for more powerful predictive systems in the future.